What is YScreen?

 The American Academy of Pediatrics recommends that all youth

 have a mental health screening annually

 Want to know more?

-If you are interested in learning more about the YScreen Program, please contact the YScreen staff at 920-906-6700 ext.
-4714 or the school counselor at your child’s school.
+If you are interested in learning more about the YScreen Program, please contact the YScreen staff at 920-906-6571 or the school counselor at your child’s school.